 The bay’s most recognisable building though is the Millennium Centre, where you can see opera, music and theatre performances.
 The copper-coloured frontage has a poem by Welsh poet Gwyneth Lewis built into it which is lit up by night.
 Translated it means “Creating truth like glass from the furnace of inspiration”.
 Stop off at the Centre’s restaurant and bar, ffresh, which has an open kitchen where you can watch chefs prepare modern Welsh dishes from a spot with a great view across the bay.

-If you’re a Doctor Who fan, you might recognise a few Cardiff Bay locations as backdrops from the show.
+If you’re a Doctor Who fan, you might recognise a few Cardiff Bay locations from the show.
 Since it restarted in 2005, most of the series’ filming has taken place in and around the bay.
 So it’s only fitting that it should be the home of the Doctor Who Experience.
 It’s part interactive adventure and part exhibition, with props, sets and costumes from all eras of the series, whether your favourite Doctor is William Hartnell or Peter Capaldi.
-Entry costs £16 for adults or £11.75 for children 5–16 (save £2 if you book in advance) and you can add on a studio tour of the current TARDIS set when it’s not being used for filming.
+Entry costs £16 for adults or £11.75 for children 5–16 (save £2 if you book in advance).

 Heading back across the bay, pass through Roald Dahl Plass – site of ‘The Rift’ in Doctor Who spinoff Torchwood.
 Under a bridge by the waterside you’ll find ‘Ianto’s Shrine’.
 When Torchwood character Ianto Jones was killed off in the series, fans started leaving letters, gifts and flowers here as an impromptu shrine.
 Finish the weekend off with a hot dog and milkshake at Eddie’s Diner, a 50s-style American diner complete with real Cadillac that featured in the Doctor Who episode The Impossible Astronaut.